You are here

 We’ve worked with campus partners to create a comprehensive list of quality academic programs in a wide variety locations all over the globe.

 We have a variety of semester, year-long, and short-term programs.
-In addition to programs we’ve developed directly with universities abroad, we collaborate with some of our affiliate study abroad providers to cosponsor program options, as well as the UMTC Learning Abroad Center to offer multiple program locations.
+In addition to programs we’ve developed directly with universities abroad, we collaborate with affiliate study abroad providers to cosponsor programs.
 Have a look at our map and click on the pins to learn more about each program!

 UMD Study Abroad Programs

-Short-term programs are led by UMD faculty.
-They are generally geared towards certain majors and offer between 3–6 credits, but most anyone can apply.
-Details about academics and prerequisites are available on their program webpage.
+These programs are led by UMD faculty and typically offer one course from an existing academic department at UMD.
+Courses range from 3–6 credits and many programs welcome students from all majors and minors.
+Details about academics and prerequisites are available on each program webpage.
 Programs vary year to year in regards to subject matter and location, and the length is typically between 2–6 weeks.

 - AUSTRALIA (LSBE) - International Business Down Under